Article

 The main goal of product portfolio management is to optimize the company’s product offerings in alignment with the overall business and product strategy.
 Typically, a product portfolio manager wants to maximize the profitability from each product while minimizing risks and inefficiencies.

-Additionally, product portfolio management seeks to balance long-term and short-term goals, ensuring that investments are made both in innovative products for future growth and in sustaining current revenue streams.
+Additionally, an effective product portfolio management strategy seeks to balance long-term and short-term goals, ensuring that investments are made both in innovative products for future growth and in sustaining current revenue streams.

 • Identify high-demand products and ensure that resources are allocated to these products to maximize revenue and profitability.